-Section 212.
+Section 211.
 International Insurance Capital Standards Accountability.

-This section establishes an insurance advisory committee at the Federal Reserve Board; requires annual reports and testimony on global insurance regulatory and supervisory forum discussions, including on how any proposals would affect U.S. consumers and insurance markets; and requires the Treasury Secretary, Federal Reserve Board Chairman and Federal Insurance Office Director to issue a joint report on how any international insurance proposal would impact consumers and U.S. markets prior to agreeing to the proposal.
+This section establishes an insurance advisory committee at the Federal Reserve Board; requires annual reports and testimony on global insurance regulatory and supervisory forum discussions, including how any proposals would affect U.S. consumers and insurance markets, through December 31, 2024; and requires the Treasury Secretary, Federal Reserve Board Chairman and Federal Insurance Office Director to issue a joint report on how any final international insurance capital standards would impact consumers and U.S. markets prior to agreeing to such standards.

-Section 213.
+Section 212.
 Budget Transparency for the NCUA.